chef-boneyard/dcob/README.md

 Check out the source, run `bundle install`, then `bundle exec exe/dcob`.

+This is also easy to run on heroku; clone the repo, push it to heroku, set the environment variables and configure the webhook/access token.
+Viola!

 ## Configuration

 The bot requires a toml configuration file with three settings: